ChrisMFernandes/pokedex/README.md

 # Personal PokeDex

-This application was built as a fun project to learn CSS grid and practise OOP Javascript and AJAX.
+This application was built as a fun project to learn CSS grid and practice OOP Javascript and AJAX.
 Users are able to search any of the original 151 Pokemon.

 # Built With